-Final cover is placed after the landfill is closed.
+Final cover is placed after the landfill is closed in accordance with the approved Closure Plan.

 K.7.i Scavenging

 Scavenging is prohibited.

 K.7.j Litter Policing

 Litter fences are installed near the active face to capture wind-blown litter.
 Manatee County contracts a temporary labor employer to police the landfill property daily to ensure that litter outside the working area is picked up within 24 hours.
 Litter fences are also installed along the top of the banks, parallel with interior storm water ditches to minimize litter from entering the storm water management system.